Crizotinib (Generic Name)

 - Vision problems.
 These usually happen within 2 weeks of starting crizotinib.
 Tell your doctor right away if you have any change in vision such as flashes of light, blurred vision, or light hurting your eyes.

-- Changes in your heart beat possibly with a very fast or abnormal heartbeats.
+- Changes in your heart beat.
+You may have a very fast or abnormal heartbeat.
 Your doctor will check your heart during treatment as needed.
-Tell your doctor right away if you have abnormal heartbeats, feel dizzy, or faint.
+Tell your doctor right away if you feel like your heart is not beating normal, feel dizzy, or pass out.

-- Ask your doctor or nurse about medicine to help prevent or lessen diarrhea, constipation, nausea, or vomiting.
+- Ask your doctor or nurse about medicine to help stop or lessen constipation or loose bowel movements.

-- Swallow capsules whole.
-Do not crush, dissolve, or open capsules.
+- Swallow the medicine whole.
+Do not chew, break or crush it.

 - Crizotinib may interact with other medicines.
-Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor

 Call your doctor or nurse right away if you have any of these symptoms:

 - Wheezing or trouble breathing

 - Fever of 100.5 F (38 C) or higher